nataliesmith123/squad-web/content/authors/natalie/_index.md

 ---
 # Display name
-title: Natalie Smith
+title: Natalie Riva Smith

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate in Health Policy and Management
+role: Postdoctoral Research Fellow in Cancer Prevention

 # Organizations/Affiliations
 organizations:
-- name: UNC Chapel Hill
+- name: Harvard TH Chan School of Public Health
   url: ""

 # Short bio (displayed in user profile at end of posts)